San Diego, California

 The San Diego County Probation Department requires all volunteers working inside detention facilities to undergo a Volunteers In Probation background clearance.
 Background checks are conducted externally by the Probation Department.
 All information you submit will be kept confidential.

-For more information about Visitor's Passes and background checks, contact our Volunteer Coordinator, Gabriella Liem.
+For more information about our program and and background check requirements, contact our Volunteer Coordinator.